 Not all boreholes are the same.
 Scientists of the Karlsruhe Institute of Technology (KIT) used mobile measurement equipment to analyze gaseous compounds emitted by the extraction of oil and natural gas in the USA.
-For the first time, organic pollutants emitted during a fracking process were measured at a high temporal resolution using a vapor capture system.
-The highest values measured by this process exceeded typical mean values in urban air by a factor of about one thousand, as was reported in the ACP journal.
-(DOI 10.5194/acp-14-10977-2014)
+For the first time, organic pollutants emitted during a fracking process were measured at a high temporal resolution.
+The highest values measured exceeded typical mean values in urban air by a factor of one thousand, as was reported in ACP journal.

 Emission of trace gases by oil and gas fields was studied by the KIT researchers in the USA (Utah and Colorado) together with US institutes.
 Background concentrations and the waste gas plumes of single extraction plants and fracking facilities were analyzed.
 The air quality measurements of several weeks duration took place under the “Uintah Basin Winter Ozone Study” coordinated by the National Oceanic and Atmospheric Administration (NOAA).